Publius-Fabius/lawd/README.md

 **Example**

-Host a simple ping server over TCP.
-The code is available at tests/lawd/ping.c.
+Host a simple echo server.
+The code is available at tests/lawd/echo.c.

 ```
 mkdir ~/clones